Andrzej Gąsiorowski: Life

-Gąsiorowski was born in Subkowy in northern Poland.
-He graduated at the Department of History of the Gdańsk University Faculty of Humanism, and received his doctorate in 1979.
+Gąsiorowski was born in Subkowy in Kociewie.
+He graduated from the Department of History of the University of Gdańsk's Faculty of Humanism, and received his doctorate in 1979.
 He habilitated in 2000 at the Faculty of Historical Sciences of the Nicolaus Copernicus University in Toruń.
 He is a member of the Komitet Ochrony Pamięci Walk i Męczeństwa in Gdańsk.
-Gąsiorowski is the author and co-author of books devoted to Gdańsk Pomerania, notably to the underground paramilitary Polish Scouting Association Szare Szeregi, and Polish underground Navy in 1939-1945.
+Gąsiorowski is the author and co-author of books devoted to Gdańsk Pomerania, notably to the underground paramilitary Grey Ranks, and Polish underground Navy in 1939–1945.